tothpaul/DelphiCraft/readme.md

 # Delphi Craft

-this is a Delphi translation of the C project by Micheal Fogleman
+this is a Delphi translation of the C project by Michael Fogleman

  https://www.michaelfogleman.com/projects/craft/